dan-sys/terraform-beginner-bootcamp-2023/README.md

 To automatically approve an apply, you can add the following arguments to the `terraform apply` command : `terraform apply --auto-approve`

+### Terraform Destroy

+This will destroy created resources.
+The auto approve flag can also be added to this command. e.g. `terraform destroy--auto-approve`